Nethereum/Nethereum.Docs/docs/nethereum-code-generation.md

-# Netherum Code Generator
+# Nethereum Code Generator

 Nethereum offers a code generator which allows you to generates C# classes from the ABI and Bin output of the compilation of Solidity contracts.

 The "smart contract c# service code generator" generates a generic C# service to interact with the smart contract, including Deployment, access to Functions and Events.

-There are two types of code generators a JavaScript one, which is integrated on the Visual Studio Code Solidity extension and a .Net console application
+There are two types of code generators: a JavaScript one, which is integrated on the Visual Studio Code Solidity extension and a .Net console application

 ## Code generation using the Visual Studio Code extension